JeffBNimble/swift-adapters-fmdb/Readme.md

 # Introduction
 swift-adapters-fmdb is an iOS framework written in Swift 2.
-It is an a set of classes that conform to the [swift-protocols-sqlite](https://github.com/JeffBNimble/swift-protocols-sqlite) protocols so that you may seamlessly plug-in this implementation to your application that is written against the protocols.
+It is a set of classes that conform to the [swift-protocols-sqlite](https://github.com/JeffBNimble/swift-protocols-sqlite) protocols so that you may seamlessly plug-in this implementation to your application that is written against the protocols.

 I had to fork fmdb to add shared a shared schema so that I could build fmdb with [Carthage](https://github.com/Carthage/Carthage).
 If and when fmdb ever supports Carthage builds, the dependency on the fork can be replaced with a direct reference to fmdb.